Wyoming $1,800 • July 11-15, 2022 TRIP IS FULL

 STATUS: The Yellowstone backcountry has yet to be fully protected as a Wilderness Area under the Wilderness Act of 1964, only because of local/regional politics.
 But it is wonderfully wild.

-ITINERARY: The trailheads are 2.5 hours and two hours from Bozeman,MT and it’s a “point A to point B” route.
+ITINERARY: The trailhead is 2 hours from Bozeman,MT.
 All campsites in Yellowstone are reserved in advance exclusively for our group.

 Return our homepage to restart your Yellowstone guided hikes trip research and also read about other guided tours.